christopher-ridad/blitz_card_game/README.md

 ## Objective
 Achieve the highest total value of cards of the same suit.
 The highest possible score is 31.
-A 10, a face card (Jack, Queen, King), and an Ace of the same suit instantly win!

 ## How to Play
 Each player is dealt 3 cards in their hand.
 At the start of the game, turn order is automatically randomized.